Photo credit Vu Tuan

 In any case, buck up, be vigilent, and when you do eventually let your guard down, consider it a tax on your failure to be more conscientious.

 The above hotel example is a real one.
 When I ran back inside to correct the mistake, the otherwise-nice owner genuinely seemed surprised and rectified the situation.
 Was it an honest mistake?
 Or, was he just a good actor?
 Who cares: just learn the following lesson…

 Lessons: Don’t let the feeling of non-stop victimization sour your trip, and always count your change!

 Somehow you keep paying for free parking because old ladies yell at you

 Imagine pulling-up to a Vietnamese national park or a famous beach.
 As you approach, you are suddenly confronted by 2 or 3 angry old ladies in straw-hats yelling at you and pointing at a row of parked motor-bikes.
-Confused by being yelled at, you slow down.
+Confused, you slow down.
 You think to yourself: “isn’t there parking inside the park?”
 Because you slowed down, someone steps in front of your bike, preventing you from proceeding any further.
 They are getting very angry.